 - Obstruct the paper’s natural flow with too much formatting pizazz and disconnected visuals

-White papers should generate leads, nurture prospects and build mindshare.
+White papers should generate leads, nurture prospects and build mind share.
 To do this, readers must stay engaged in the paper content and be enticed to read – top to bottom.
-Maintaining this interest is hard; especially in this era of bite sized content and short attention spans.
+Maintaining this interest is hard; especially in an era of bite-sized content and brief attention spans.

 By employing classic design principles, marketers can boost a paper’s usefulness and writers can ensure that their content delivers the intended impact.

 Here are five key design concepts to keep in mind:

 Add texture to your text.
 A writer’s last draft usually shows up to the designer as a dense body of left-aligned, block-formatted text.
 Some companies just slap a logo in the footer, add a cover page and publish.

 The result is an intimidating wall of text.
 People are wired to want small, easy wins.
 If they perceive friction, their fear sensors push back.